Skip to main content

 3) Industrial panel PCs / All-in-One terminals

-Specialized kiosk devices with integrated touchscreen and often built-in camera or scanner.
-Suitable if a fixed, dedicated check-in terminal is preferred.
+Specialized kiosk devices with an integrated touchscreen and often built-in camera or scanner.
+Suitable if you want a fixed, dedicated check-in terminal.

 Examples: